perrygeo/perrygeo.github.com/_posts/2006-02-08-gdal-based-dem-utilities.markdown

 wpid: '7'
 ---

+<div class="alert alert-error">These DEM tools have been incorporated into GDAL.
+The code referenced on this page is no longer maintained and I'd highly recommend using <a href="http://www.gdal.org/gdaldem.html">gdaldem</a> instead.</div>

 A few months ago, I began looking for some efficient command-line tools to analyze and visualize DEMs.
 I typically use GRASS for such tasks but GRASS only works with it's native raster format.
 Sure you can import/export to common formats but that's not as efficient as a single command line tool that could work with the native DEM format, run on systems without GRASS installed and provide easy scriptablity.

 Not having found anything that fit the bill, I decided to port some of the common GRASS DEM modules to C++ using the GDAL libraries.
 For someone with very little experience with C++, this was surprisingly not that difficult though I learned quite alot along the way.
 The result: 3 command line utilities to generate hillshades, slope and aspect maps and 1 excellent utility contributed by Paul Surgeon to apply color ramping to a DEM.